The 64 Audio A18 is an 18-balanced armature driver flagship custom monitor showcasing their leading technology including APEX. It is priced at $2299.

 Not much has changed in terms of how you order and purchase your A18 from 64 Audio and that is a good thing because it is a stellar website ordering system.
 The closest that comes to this is the new one from Vision Ears which has a similar flow but I have not as yet gone through their process in as much detail as I have with 64 Audio’s down through the years.

-The only real changes you will see on this tried and tested system are the design and CIEM choices which expand every year.
-The workflow of this great tool takes you right the way through choosing shells, face plates, designs, initials, colors, modules, and cables.
+The only real changes you will see on this tried and tested system are the design and CIEM choices that expand every year.
+The workflow of this great tool takes you right the way through choosing shells, faceplates, designs, initials, colors, modules, and cables.
 It finishes with a choice of shipping before it takes you to the payment options.
 That’s great control and choice right at your fingertips.

 Considering this is my fourth design the days of sending in my impressions have long since gone with 64Audio able to retain a digital copy of my ear impressions scans.
-This means it is the same darn fit each and every time and that is really assuring because the first ones were excellent to begin with.
-Digital scans save a lot of time and expenses sending in ear impressions and cut down on the possibility of error from the audiologist side.
-You simply have to get it right first time.
+This means it is the same darn fit each and every time and that is really assuring because the first ones were excellent, to begin with.
+Digital scans save a lot of time and expenses sending in-ear impressions and cut down on the possibility of error from the audiologist side.
+You simply have to get it right the first time.

 Page 2: Meet the A18 & Sound Impressions